How do I join the club?

-PGL is an exciting swim tournament where the children are selected to swim in 1 individual race 25m (1 length) for under 12 year olds, 50m (2 lengths) for the older children.
-Children are often picked to swim in a relay with their mates too – it’s totally a team event!
+PGL is an exciting swimming league where the children are selected to represent the club.
 Points are allocated to each swimmer (or relay team) based on their position in the race.
 The higher the placing, the more points they get.

 There are 4 rounds in total, and if we score enough points, we hopefully make the finals!